cnoupoue/smart-office/ubuntu/ubuntu-client/node-red/README.md

 ## Files

-`flows.json` is the data for node-red flow
+* `flows.json` is the data for node-red flow
+* `settings.json` is the node-red configuration
+* `package.json` are the installed packages

+Here's the list of packages we installed
+- node-red-dashboard
+- node-red-contrib-mongodb4

 ## Parts